raptorjit/raptorbook/manuscript/chapters.md

 ## How compilation happens

+# How to write efficient programs

+## Make types consistent

+## Make control flow consistent

+## Allocate objects appropriately

+## Minimize "boxing" of 64-bit values

+## Control memory layout with FFI

-# How the VM produces data for diagnostics
+# What diagnostic data the runtime system produces

 ## Tracing with auditlog